keptenkurk/Mobotix-tools/README.md

 The -v (verify) option tells mxpgm to just print out the commands without actually programming any camera.
 Then, leaving the -v out, the camera's can be programmed.
-MxPGM will have a communication timeout of 5 seconds and will assume that a command is processed within 30 seconds (a reboot takes about 12 seconds to process, the reboot itself nearly 2 minutes).
+MxPGM will have a communication timeout of 5 seconds and will assume that a command is processed within 60 seconds (a reboot takes about 12 seconds to process, the reboot itself nearly 2 minutes).
+If a longer timeout should be required the timeout can be overridden with the -t option.

 The devicelist could also contain parameters, unique to each camera, to be passed to the specific camera.
 Consider the example where we would like to configure the devicename of